shogun-toolbox/shogun/doc/cookbook/source/examples/classifier/knn.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create :sgclass:`CDenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as
+We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as

 .. sgexample:: knn.sg:create_features